 When we were being considered for the Construction Safety Excellence Award, we did something unique.
 Our craftspeople showed how our safety culture runs deep into the organization.
 The judges asked our craftspeople questions about safety practices on their job sites and heard personal perspectives and experiences from each of our electricians.
 It was a clear home run for the judges to hear these stories.

-By making safety job one at Encore Electric, we’ve realized unparalleled benefits.
-Among them:
+By making safety job #1 at Encore Electric, we’ve realized many benefits, including:

 Of course, just because we’ve achieved safety success and won accolades doesn’t mean we’re going to rest.
 We're going to continue to challenge our teams every day when it comes to safety and success.
 We will continue to invest in the right people and technologies and learn from other leaders in our industry.

-Our savings have already allowed us to invest in new technologies like Total Stations from Viewpoint parent company Trimble and prefabrication facilities that yield additional cost and time savings while keeping our teams safer.
+Our savings have already allowed us to invest in new technologies like Total Stations from Trimble (Viewpoint's parent company) prefabrication facilities that yield additional cost and time savings while keeping our teams safer.
 We are looking into Viewpoint Team to enhance our collaboration efforts in the future.

 The CSEA award was truly for our employees.
 Do we want to earn this distinction again?
 You bet we do.
 But construction safety is much more than an award.
 It’s a culture, and above all it’s about keeping people safe.
 We’re excited to share our message with you, so come meet us in Portland in September, we’d like to hear about your safety successes, too.